fbpx

 “The mind, once stretched by a new idea, never returns to its original dimensions.” ~ Ralph Waldo Emerson

 I believe constant learning is an imperative, and should be enjoyable.
-I find learning something new about life and living processes to be exhilarating and exciting.
+I find learning new things about life and living processes to be exhilarating and exciting.
 I have read hundreds of books and thousands of papers that relate to agriculture and living systems in some manner.
 Of course, the areas of science that touch agriculture in some way are so large it seems certain we will never run out of new things to learn.

 I find it intriguing that much of the emerging foundational science which promises completely different approaches to agronomy and agricultural management is not coming from people who are closely connected to agriculture but in other life sciences.
 Very often, the implications of their work are not directly spelled out, but when we connect the dots, we realize how powerful this new information will be in the future.